-Debt issuance costs in connection with the 2025 Notes have an unamortized balance of US\$6.1 million at 31 March 2018.
+Debt issuance costs in connection with the 2025 Notes have an unamortized balance of US\$5.2 million at 31 March 2019.
 The debt issuance costs are being amortized as interest expense using the effective interest method over the stated term of 7 years.
-Interest is payable semi-annually in arrears on 15 January and 15 July of each year at a rate of 4.75% with first payment due of 15 July 2018.
+Interest is payable semi-annually in arrears on 15 January and 15 July of each year at a rate of 4.75% with first payment made on 15 July 2018.

-Debt issuance costs in connection with the 2028 Notes have an unamortized balance of US\$6.2 million at 31 March 2018.
+Debt issuance costs in connection with the 2028 Notes have an unamortized balance of US\$5.6 million at 31 March 2019.
 The debt issuance costs are being amortized as interest expense using the effective interest method over the stated term of 10 years.
-Interest is payable semi-annually in arrears on 15 January and 15 July of each year at a rate of 5.00% with first payment due of 15 July 2018.
+Interest is payable semi-annually in arrears on 15 January and 15 July of each year at a rate of 5.00% with first payment made on 15 July 2018.